7 ingenious tips for moving house on a budget

 If you’re moving into shared accommodation, then besides getting to know your new flatmates, have a sit down with them and organise a fair system for sharing the cost of the necessary outgoings.

 A good idea is to write down a full list of the bills that go out each month and draw up a spread sheet to organise who pays what and when – it’ll save you all money and time in the long run.
-If you aren’t a wizard with a spread sheet, then try out this new handy app from Splittable.
-Splittable makes tracking and paying bills easy.
-With this app you can see who’s bills are due for payment and when.
+If you aren’t a wizard with a spread sheet, then try out this new handy app from Settle Up.

 Moving to a new home can be an exciting time but can also be quite stressful, especially when it comes to affording it.
 With these easy to follow budgeting tips, you can be sure to spend a little less on your move and reduce the stress along the way.